weaveworks-experiments/flux-classic/site/index.md

 are accessed as services, without dictating how the containers are created, placed or otherwise orchestrated.

-Here are some example use cases of Flux:
+Here are some uses of Flux:

-* Internal load balancing of requests between microservices
 * Allow service containers to be moved between hosts without restarting client containers
+* Internal load-balancing of requests among containers
-* Rolling upgrades and blue-green deployments of containers
+* Rolling upgrades and blue-green deployments of microservices
 * When troubleshooting an issue in a microservice architectures, tracking down the microservice to blame
 * Automatic configuration of an edge load balancer (currently nginx is